naman2202/concurrency/README.md

 # Concurrency

-Concurrency is a lightweight gem that can be deployed for foreign exchange and currency conversion operation complying the latest rates (provided by the [fixer.io](fixer.io) API)
+Concurrency is a lightweight gem that can be deployed for foreign exchange and currency conversion operation complying the latest rates provided by [https://free.currencyconverterapi.com/](https://free.currencyconverterapi.com)
+  It should be noted that the rates provided by the parent API are refreshed every 30 minutes and are not in real time.

 ## Features